MetaTunes/FieldtypeMeasurement/readme.md

 ## Set up
 The various units of measurement are defined in the module FieldtypeMeasurement/Config directory.
 There is a separate file for each type of quantity - e.g. "Length", "Area".
-Each file contains an array defining the applicable units of measure for this quantity, in the format (for example in "Length.php"):
+Each file contains an array defining the applicable units of measure for this quantity, in the following format (for example in "Length.php"):
  ````
 ["base" => "metre",
 	"units" => [